 - Since it will not be possible to offer a make-up lab this semester, course grades will be based on four out of five experiments and four out of five online activities.
-This policy will allow each student one absence without penalty. - If you miss more than one in-person experiment as a result of illness or the need to quarantine, you must contact the lab director as soon as possible to discuss options for making up the missed work. - University Authorized Absences: If you know that you will be missing a lab for a University sponsored event such as a sporting event or conference, or for a religious holiday, you must contact the lab director at least 1 week in advance to work out details for making up the lab during the week that the chemicals are available.
+This policy will allow each student one absence without penalty. - If you miss more than one in-person experiment or online activity, and you have official documentation (e.g. notice from the Dean of Students office, a doctor's note on professional letterhead, etc.), you must contact the lab directly as soon as possible to discuss options for making up the missed work.
+The documentation must include the date you missed the lab.
+Notes from parents, house mothers, etc. are not acceptable documentation. - University Authorized Absences: If you know that you will be missing a lab for a University sponsored event such as a sporting event or conference, or for a religious holiday, you must contact the lab director at least 1 week in advance to work out details for making up the lab during the week that the chemicals are available.
 No makeup will be allowed if the lab director is not given at least 1 weeks' notice of a scheduled university authorized absence.
 For University sponsored events, you must also be able to provide verification that the absence is authorized by the University (e.g. an athletics schedule and proof of team membership).
 If you have a sports schedule that may result in missing more than one lab, please see the lab director to determine if there is an alternative lab session that you can attend in case you miss your own lab.